 I have to say that I was very skilled at this.
 I was always successful, whatever happened.
 Avoiding a worse situation is also a sign of success.

 For many years I was floating along and never entirely made it.
 I was stuck in a cycle and couldn’t find my way out.
 In the back of my head, I knew that I wasn’t successful at all.
 There was this nagging feeling that wouldn’t leave me alone.

 I learned my lessons when Alex and I decided to start a business together.
 Alex is a good friend of mine and the analytical type: someone who takes ideas apart and puts them together again.

 He was terrific at planning things – and statistics were something he lived for.
 I am exactly the opposite.
 I am a dreamer, someone who comes up with ideas, highly motivated and full of energy.
 I didn’t see it at the time, but Alex became my biggest business lesson ever.

 Together we came up with a few ideas for our new business and Alex created a fantastic business plan to go with it.
 We made a step-by-step plan and set clear success points on the way.
 We also worked on the final result.
-We described as good as possible what we expect to have achieved at which stage on the journey.
+We described as good as possible what we expected to have achieved at each stage on the journey.